 Physical cultural studies draws on an interdisciplinary network of perspectives to explore how ability, race, gender, class, sexuality, citizenship, and transnationality organize social relations, embodied identities, and ways of playing.
 Special attention will be paid to issues of power, identity, diversity, and building community capacity for active living.
 Critical pedagogy will be deployed to foster cultures of activity and a greater understanding of diverse notions of health.
-Interactive lectures, case studies, field trips, community-based engagement and research may be included to provide students with a comprehensive platform from which to connect theory, practice and cultural change.
+Interactive lectures, case studies, community-based engagement and research will provide students with a comprehensive platform from which to connect theory, practice and cultural change.
+Three lecture hours per week.